thiagodnf/bright-spectrum-tool/README.md

 ## How To Use

-The `sensor` folder has the Arduino code which you should upload to your Arduino board.
+The `sensor` folder has the source code which you should upload to your Arduino board.
 If you would like to visualize the radar, you should open the folder `radar` and then type the following command:

 ```sh